cody1213/static-dev-boilerplate/README.md

 ============
 A node.js-based dev server and starter boilerplate for client projects that will eventually be on Apache.
 Allows for simple API routes to emulate a server-side API and serves up the www folder as static files.
 I made this to start development locally without the need for XAMPP or a dev server.

+###Requirements###
+NodeJS, obviously.
+You should also install the following globally:

+1. Bower (for installing web packages)

+    npm install -g bower

+2. Supervisor (for running the web server)

+    npm install -g supervisor

 ###Installation###

 1. Clone the repo